bibhas2/mgui/README.md

 ##Overview
-MGUI is a C++ libarry that wraps over low level Windows GUI API.
+MGUI is a C++ library that wraps over low level Windows GUI API.
 The library is minimal and not cross platform.
 It's purpose is to provide a way to quickly create Windows GUI apps using the MingW system and without using Visual C++.